 Trauma, missteps in oral hygiene, genetics, and certain lifestyle choices can all contribute to tooth decay and other serious dental issues.
 If your teeth and gums are not functioning at their best, contact Gillis Dental in Needham today.
 After we assess your oral health, we will design a customized treatment plan to help you regain full dental function.
-You can learn more about some of our available restorative services below.
+You can learn more about some of our available options for restorative dentistry in Needham, MA below.

 A dental crown is a restoration that covers the entire visible portion of a tooth.
 Its purpose is to protect a damaged tooth and restore its structure and function.
 A traditional dental bridge replaces a missing tooth.
 It has two crowns, which get placed over the teeth next to the empty space.
 An artificial tooth “bridges” the gap.
 Crowns and bridges can be made out of various materials, but we usually recommend porcelain restorations for patients who are concerned about aesthetics.